the-ocf/public-site/website/content/posts/2020-05-29--helm-to-cdk8s/index.md

 were pretty boring and routine unit tests so I didn't include them here.

 It took a while to get there, but I believe I've been able to replicate all the functionality in the original helm chart.
+I also added some functionality to the `main.ts` to replicate some of helm's CLI parameters, like 'namespace', 'release-name' and the '-f' for values files.

 I think I got it right, but if you see a flaw in my conversion, please open issues or pull requests against the [github repo](https://github.com/mbonig/helm-to-cdk8s).